Paperback: ISBN 978-1316626221; Kindle: ASIN B01JGMEA3U

 Part I introduces the basic concepts of pure programming in Haskell and is structured around the core features of the language.
 Part II covers impure programming and a range of more advanced topics.
 The book contains many extended programming examples, and each chapter includes a series of exercises and suggestions for further reading.

-This new edition has been extensively updated and expanded to include recent and more advanced features of Haskell, new examples and exercises, selected solutions, and freely downloadable lecture slides and example code.
+This new edition has been extensively updated and expanded to include recent and more advanced features of Haskell, new examples and exercises, selected solutions, and freely downloadable lecture videos, slides and example code.
 The presentation is clean and simple, while also being fully compliant with the latest version of the language, including recent changes concerning applicative, monadic, foldable and traversable types.